- IMPORTANT INFORMATION AND WHO WE ARE

 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you or by contacting us at firstname.lastname@example.org at any time.

 Where you opt out of receiving marketing messages, this opt out will not apply to stop us processing personal data about you and provided to us as a result of a service purchase, service experience or other transaction.

 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to get an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us at email@example.com.

-- Third Parties (as defined in the Glossary).
+Third Parties (as defined in the Glossary).

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-- Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+Where we use certain service providers, we may use specific contracts approved for use in the UK and/or the EEA which give personal data the same protection it has in the UK and/or the EEA.